snokamedia/chform-shortcode/README.md

 ```
 http://example.com/page-with-form/?modal=true
 ```
 Note that this parameter will only have an effect if the `modal` attribute in the shortcode is also set to `true`.
-If the `modal` attribute is not set or is set to `false`, the form will not be displayed in a modal window regardless of the value of the `modal` URL parameter.
+If the `modal` shortcode attribute is not set or is set to `false`, the form will not be displayed in a modal window regardless of the value of the `modal` URL parameter.

 If the `modal` attribute is set to `true` but the `modal` URL parameter is set to `false`, the form will still be displayed in a modal window when the button is clicked.